zahraiqb/gravitysimulator/docs/physics.md

 most gravity equations can be found here.

 # Gravitational Model
-This simulation uses Newtonian gravity.
-## which describes gravity as a resultant force acting between all objects with a mass
+This simulation uses Newtonian gravity which describes gravity as a resultant force acting between all objects with a mass

 $$
 F = G \frac{m_1 m_2}{r^2}